mixfoodev/python_word_replacer/README.md

 **How it works**

+- Edit config.py and customize the settings to your needs.
-- Set the parent directory of the files you want to rename
+- Set the parent directory of the files you want to rename.
-- Provide a file that contains the words to be replaced in key/value pairs.
-Eg. word:replacement
+- Provide a file that contains the words to be replaced as key/value pairs.
+Eg. word:replacement.\
+  _**NOTE:** the words are case sensitive._

+The script will inform you for any filename or word that will rename, and will ask you if you want to procceed or not.

 A sample is provided in order to help you better understand how it works.